supki/scrobblers/README.md

     `serialize` and `deserialize` wires help with serialization of any stuff you can get in the process of scrobbling

-  * Encryption

-    ```haskell
-    encrypt ∷ Serialize a ⇒ AESKey → Scrobbler a ByteString
-    decrypt ∷ Serialize b ⇒ AESKey → Scrobbler ByteString b
-    ```

-    `encrypt` and `decrypt` wires help with encryption of the same stuff.
-They do serialization too, use `encrypt'` and `decrypt'` variants if for some reason you don't want them to

   * Communication

     Finally: